slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -->

 > *"To successfully change a status quo maintained by a minority you only need to unite the majority.
 How?
 Make a non-violent revolution: low risk will make more people to participate."
--- Srdja Popovic*
+-- Srdja Popovic [1973]*

 The only successful changes are those coming from within.

 Burocracy prevents low probability events to happen at the expense of making more systems that the other people must comply and that take happiness from them.

 > *"Revolutions spring not from accident, but from necessity.
 A revolution is a return from the factitious to the real.
 It takes place because it must."
--- Victor Hugo*
+-- Victor Hugo [1802]*

-> *"Every joke is a tiny revolution."
--- George Orwell*

-> *"Jokes of the proper kind, properly told, can do more to enlighten questions of politics, philosophy, and literature than any number of dull arguments."
--- Isaac Asimov*

 > *"You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete."
--- Buckminster Fuller*
+-- Buckminster Fuller [1895]*

+> *"Every joke is a tiny revolution."
+-- George Orwell [1903]*

+> *"Progress isn’t made by early risers.
+It’s made by lazy men trying to find easier ways to do something."
+-- Robert A. Heinlein [1907]*

 > *"Those who make peaceful revolution impossible will make violent revolution inevitable."
--- John F. Kennedy*
+-- John F. Kennedy [1917]*

+> *"Jokes of the proper kind, properly told, can do more to enlighten questions of politics, philosophy, and literature than any number of dull arguments."
+-- Isaac Asimov [1920]*

 > *"A social movement that only moves people is merely a revolt.
 A movement that changes both people and institutions is a revolution."
--- Martin Luther King Jr*
+-- Martin Luther King Jr [1929]*

-> *"Progress isn’t made by early risers.
-It’s made by lazy men trying to find easier ways to do something."
--- Robert Heinlein*

 > *"Never argue with someone with the aim of changing his or her mind; focus instead on changing the much less invested minds of the audience."
--- Nassim Taleb*
+-- Nassim Taleb [1960]*